I'm Honey!

 As we age, our hormones fluctuate, and getting a restful night’s sleep can be a challenge.
 Many of us struggle with menopausal hot flashes and racing minds because of demanding careers, overstretched volunteer schedules, and concern for aging parents.
 All of these issues can make a peaceful night’s sleep almost impossible to come by.

 While reducing stress can definitely help with achieving a peaceful night’s sleep, it’s also important to have a solid routine for your body so it can rest well once the day is over.
 For the next week, I want to challenge you to create a night time self-care ritual.
+Make your house a restful sanctuary by dimming the lights, tidying up, and setting a calming atmosphere before bed.
 Having a consistent bedtime routine also helps tremendously with getting a good night’s sleep.
+Try listening to calming songs or soothing playlists as part of your nighttime wind-down.
 Take a warm bath, read in bed, avoid screen time, pray, and try tucking yourself in around the same time each evening.
+Remember, just like the oxygen mask instructions on an airplane, you need to prioritize your own rest before you can effectively care for others.
 Whatever the routine, see how having one can help your sleep pattern.

 A Healthy Self-Love Relationship

 If you are looking for additional help on your journey to better health we offer an online membership that includes an app.
-Our resources will help you to bring health to your body and soul! www.faithfulworkoutsplan.com
+You can log in to access our resources, which will help you to bring health to your body and soul! www.faithfulworkoutsplan.com

 Do you feel you have a healthy relationship with self-love?
 Let us know in the comments below.
 We want to hear from you!